ergest/sql_patterns/Book/chap2.md

 	activity_date;
 ```

-This query will produce 58 rows.
-Now let's change the `INNER JOIN` to a `LEFT JOIN`and rerun the query:
+Count the number of rows.
+Now let's change the `INNER JOIN` to a `LEFT JOIN` and rerun the query:
 ```sql
 SELECT
 	ph.post_id,